acoatoitgs/pi-approximation/README.md

 # Pi approximations

 This is a collection of algorithms whose objective is to compute pi (π) to high precision.
+I hope one day to further expand this list with some other algorithms.

 1. ### Montecarlo method
 This method is based on randomness.
 The idea is to generate points randomly in a square with an inscribed circle in it.
 Naming $I$ the points which are inside the circle, and $T$ the total number of points, we get that: